fschr/uiuc-campus-saftey-notices/README.md

-# UIUC Campus Safety Notices Tools
+# UIUC Campus Safety Notices Toolkit

 This repository contains a number of minimal tools which can be used to fetch and parse information about